Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-- Type 1: Salvage dealership dismantles vehicles and sells parts.
+- Type 1 - MV3184: Salvage dealership dismantles vehicles and sells parts.
 Dealership facilities include an office and a yard.

-- Type 2: Salvage dealership conducts all business within a building; there is no salvage yard.
+- Type 2 - MV3185: Salvage dealership conducts all business within a building; there is no salvage yard.
 Vehicles are dismantled and parts sold.

-- Type 3: Scrap metal recycler, shredder or baler does not dismantle vehicles or sell parts.
+- Type 3 - MV3186: Scrap metal recycler, shredder or baler does not dismantle vehicles or sell parts.
 Facilities include an office, but no yard.

-- Type 4: Business buys vehicles from owners and transports them directly to a licensed salvage yard or scrap metal recycler after removing tires, batteries and gas tanks.
+- Type 4 - MV3187: Business buys vehicles from owners and may transport them to a licensed salvage yard or scrap metal recycler after removing tires, batteries and gas tanks.
 Facilities include an office for record storage and a place to park the vehicles used for transporting salvage.
 The "Type 4" Salvage dealer license is also called a "Scavenger license."

 To qualify you will need:

 - An established place of business that complies with all local zoning and permit regulations.